katur/katherineerickson/_drafts/python-tail-recursion.md

 subscribed callbacks being called.

 In essence, what happens throughout the game is:

-- something happens in the model (e.g. a disc being placed at a particular spot in the board)
+1. something happens in the model (e.g., a disc being placed at a particular spot in the board)
-- the model informs the views (indirectly, via pubsub)
+1. the model informs the views (indirectly, via pubsub)
-- the view process this information (e.g., by coloring a square)
+1. the view process this information (e.g., by coloring a square)
-- some user action (e.g. the next player playing a disc in some column) results in the view calling the model directly.
+1. some user action (e.g., the next player playing a disc in some column) results in the view calling the model directly.

 So the game loop is: model - pubsub - view - model - pubsub - view
 (essentially, model - view - model - view).